Cost of Attendance Budget

 The cost of a legal education includes tuition and fees, room and board, books, and personal expenses.
 Each year, the University develops a standard budget that estimates an individual student’s educational expenses.
 These budgets govern the total amount of aid (the sum of scholarships, grants, loans, and work-study) that are available to a student in any given year.
+Current Cost of Attendance Budgets are posted here.

 Students come to Duke Law School from a variety of backgrounds, experiences, and means.
 However, the student expense budget allows for a relatively simple student lifestyle.
 This lifestyle demands a responsible approach to living as a student.
 This means that, among other things, students who receive any kind of financial aid are expected to find shared housing that does not exceed the amount for rent and utilities that is allocated in the student expense budget.